-Hungary country profile - BBC News
+Hungary country profile

 LEADERS

-A lawyer and member of the European Parliament for Hungary's governing Fidesz party, Janos Ader was elected President of Hungary in 2012 in a parliamentary vote that was boycotted by the main opposition Socialist Party.
+A former minister for the family, and a member of parliament for the governing Fidesz party, Katalin Novak was elected president in May 2022 in a parliamentary vote.

-He is closely associated with the controversial policies of Prime Minister Viktor Orban, and helped draft changes to election laws and the role of the judiciary that prompted complaints from the European Commission.
+Aged 44 when elected, she is Hungary's youngest and first female president.
+The presidency is a largely ceremonial post.

 Prime minister: Viktor Orban

-Since starting his second stint as prime minister in 2010, Viktor Orban has concentrated an unprecedented amount of power in his hands while alarming other EU leaders with his brand of nationalist populism.
+Viktor Orban has concentrated an unprecedented amount of power in his hands while alarming other EU leaders with his brand of nationalist populism.

-He has described his goal for Hungary as creating an "illiberal state", and argues that authoritarian systems such as China, Turkey and Russia are a more appropriate model than Western liberal democracies.
+He has described his goal for Hungary as creating an "illiberal state", and argues that authoritarian systems like those in China, Turkey and Russia are a more appropriate model than Western liberal democracies.

-Critics say a new constitution pushed through in 2012 weakened political checks and balances and entrenched the ruling party's power.

-Mr Orban rejects such criticism, insisting that Hungary's unique character and history mean that the nature of Hungarian democracy is necessarily different from that in other countries.
+He won a fourth straight term in power at elections in April 2022.

 MEDIA

-Hungary's private broadcasters compete with public radio and TV.
-The public broadcaster has faced financial struggles, dwindling audiences and allegations of political influence.

-Some European governments and institutions have criticised a controversial media law, introduced in 2011.
-The legislation created a Media Council, with a chairperson appointed by the prime minister.

-Since its re-election in 2014, the governing Fidesz party has taken steps to build up its own media empire.
+The governing Fidesz party has taken steps to bolster its media influence.

+Hundreds of pro-government media outlets formerly owned by business figures loyal to Prime Minister Orban have merged to form a conglomerate.

+Nonetheless, Reporters Without Borders says the media landscape is varied, with online outlets engaging in investigative reporting.

 TIMELINE